mattTea/Portfolio/processes/problem_breakdown.md

 5. Map the `methods` to `objects` to see which messages can be sent to which objects

-6. Draw out how they need to interact
+6. Draw out how they need to interact (and how the individual objects should encapsulate their concerns)

 7. How would the user expect to use the program
     - Run through an example in a REPL, for example